waylonflinn/re/README.md

       re.try(repeatMe, doMeAtTheEnd);
     </script>

-Try it in your browser with this test: [test/test.html](http://htmlpreview.github.com/?https://github.com/waylonflinn/re/blob/master/test/test.html)
+Try it in your browser with this test: [test/test.html](http://htmlpreview.github.com/?https://github.com/waylonflinn/re/blob/master/test/test.html) or play with the test in this fiddle: [re-fiddle](http://jsfiddle.net/7C26s/1/embedded/result/)

 ## Usage